Charlie and the Chocolate Parody

 pure imitation... note

-parody episode.
+parody episode, and live-action shows have taken cracks at it as well.
 Such parodies usually explicitly mimic the 1971 adaptation Willy Wonka and the Chocolate Factory

 , owing to its memorable and easily repurposed musical numbers and the idiosyncracies of Gene Wilder's Willy Wonka